mum0n/model_size/docs/size_structured_model_snowcrab.md

-## 2. Inference of modal sizes by stage and growth
+## 2. Size and abundance by stage

-In order to develop a stage-based (sex, instar, maturity group) representation of snow crab, we need to be able to identify modal size groups associated with each such stage.
-This can be done by tracking growth/moult increments from laboratory rearing, mark-recapture or inferred from individual size measurements in a survey.
-Like most organisms, snow crab demonstrate plasticity in growth, as such properly simulating the natural environment in tanks is both important and difficult; and usually result in high natural mortality; while mark-recapture of immature crab is not possible due to difficulties of tag retention through semi-annual to bi-annual molting frequencies.
+In order to develop a stage-based (that is, sex, instar, maturity group specific) representation of snow crab, we need to be able to identify for each size distribution of each stage.

+Use of *apriori* information to classify individuals is a common technique.
+These bounds in size classes are used to directly compute areal density.
+This is imperfect as large groups can bleed into adjacent smaller groups.
+Such *apriori* classification information can be obtained by tracking growth/moult increments from laboratory rearing, mark-recapture or inferred from individual size measurements in a survey.
+Like most organisms, snow crab demonstrate envionmental sensitivity and plasticity in growth, as such properly simulating the natural deepwater environment in tanks is both important and difficult; and usually result in high natural mortality; while mark-recapture of immature crab is not possible due to difficulties of tag retention through semi-annual to bi-annual molting frequencies.
+As such, here, we focus upon the third approach, inference from measurements derived from population-based surveys.
-As such, here, we focus upon the third approach, inference from measurements derived from population surveys.
-This inference can be accomplished with the selectivity-corrected or selectivity-uncorrected size distributions from *Section 1* as a basis.
-Or, though it is not recommended, one can use the naive size-frequency distributions, if exchangeable *iid* assumptions can be asserted to be valid.

-From simple kernel density representations of size frequency at small area unit scale, determine the magnitudes of modes.
-This is done as there may be regional and time-dependent changes in modal sizes (year-classes).
-Sex and maturity status are determined from observation and inferred from size-shape changes (carapace width to chela height males or abdominal flap width for females).
-Inference of modal sizes for each sex-maturity group are determined in order to develop a growth model.
+A naive *first approximation* of the above can be obtained by using kernel density representations of size frequency at *local* (small spatial area unit and temporal scales) nodes, paying particular attention to the location of peaks and valleys in the distirbutions.
+This *local* representation is used as there may be regional and time-dependent changes in size structure (strong year-classes, growth, poor environmental conditions, etc.).
+Sex and maturity status are determined from observation and where missing, inferred from size-shape changes (carapace width to chela height males or abdominal flap width for females).
+From these smooth representations of size structure, the locations of modes can be readily derived.
+Inference of the main modes of size for each sex-maturity group can then be determined.
+Once known, classification of individuals into each stage can then be accomplished in a second stage by making distributional assumptions (central tendency and variance) or simply using defined size boundaries (also called, "knife edged cuts") to classify individuals to stage.
+After which, models of size-specific growth, mortality etc. can be estimated.

-### Computation

-#### Kernel density modes
+We can improve upon the above naive *local* representation of stage and subsequent classification, by instead modelling size frequency distributions as a local mixture of distributions of size for each stage.
+This is accomplished by *Bayesian Kernel Mixture Models* (BKMM) which we will also describe below.
+BKMM has the advantage of simultaneously determining the distribution of each stage and probabilistically classifying each individual observation into each stage.

+Both of the above inferential approaches can be accomplished with the size-selectivity-corrected or size-selectivity-uncorrected distributions from *Section 1* as a basis.
+Or, though it is not recommended, one can use the naive size-frequency distributions, if exchangeability, (i.e., *iid*) assumptions can be asserted to be valid.
+They are not always valid.

+### 2.1.
+Local kernel density representation: a naive first approximation

-The algorithm for mode detection is simple: a *local* smooth kernel density representation of size frequency distributions are estimated for each small area and time unit, boosted by data from adjacent neighbours and time slices.
-This is *local* approach is used as there may be regional and longer time-dependent changes in growth rates due to strong variations in environmental structure (temperature, depth, substrate, predator and prey fields, etc.).
-Some minor tuning of bandwidth size is required to resolve stages as they have divergent size ranges and exponential growth increments.
+The algorithm for the *local* mode detection is simple: a *local* smooth kernel density representation of size frequency distribution is estimated for each local node (small area and time unit), potentially boosted by data from adjacent neighbours in space and time.
+This *local* approach is particularly appropriate if there are regional (i.e large-scaled) and longer time-dependent changes in abundance and growth rates due to variations in environmental structure (temperature, depth, substrate, predator and prey fields, etc.).
+Some minor tuning of bandwidth size is required to resolve stages as they have divergent size ranges and growth increments.

+#### Computation

 ```{r}
 #| eval: true
 #| output: false